Tegos Branorunânon ( House of Raven Secret’s) Deuoi

 The Symbolism For Nemetona is the Nemeton

 I invoke Nemetona during every ritual.
-Offerings I give are usually plants.
+Offerings I give are usually plants, Special incense, weapons.
 One can also work at keeping your Nemeton and sacred places and things clean.
 Donate your time picking up trash whenever possible.

 I invoke Nemetona